 Products need succinct, detailed descriptions that tell audiences everything they need to know, especially about activities, day tours and excursions.
 Remember, they’re inundated with content online, tired of the hard sell, and have a super-short attention span.
 Teach, help and guide them – keep their focus on your brand.
 The Digital Marketing Institute warns that the average person only reads 20% of text on a regular web page; so let imagery tell the bulk of your story.

 Text must be accurate, up-to-date, SEO-friendly and easily accessed.
 Tell your story in dynamic segments, with user-friendly navigation rather than bombard viewers with everything at once and risk losing them.
 Provide tidbits to start, with opportunity to dig deeper for more info.
 Giving them choices gives your audience power!
-Hyperlinks and linked imagery enable viewers to click on what they want to view as they’re drawn into a content exploration.
+Linked imagery enable viewers to click on what they want to view as they’re drawn into a content exploration.

 ..as the proliferation of devices has grown, consumers now take a longer & more multi-screen journey from initial awareness, through research, & eventually to booking or making a purchase.